Jessie Fleming: Chelsea

 Beginning the 2021–22 FA WSL, Fleming scored her first goal for Chelsea in a 6–1 victory against Manchester United at Leigh Sports Village on September 26, 2021.
 Three days later, she got her first assist for the club in the 2020–21 FA Cup quarter-final against Birmingham City, setting up Fran Kirby in the 72nd minute.
 On October 10, she registered her first league assist in a 2–0 win against Leicester City.
 On October 31, she assisted Beth England in a 3–0 victory against Manchester City at the Academy Stadium, helping Chelsea reach the 2021 FA Cup Final.
-She scored in the 1–0 victory away at Aston Villa.
 On November 9, she scored her first Champions League goal in a 7–0 win away to Servette.
 The 2021–22 WSL season saw Fleming's usage by the club increase significantly, featuring in 21 of 22 games, 11 of those as starts, and tallying six goals and four assists.
 She won the league title with Chelsea for the second time, before playing in her second consecutive run with the club to the 2022 FA Cup Final.

 Shortly after the commencement of the 2022–23 Women's Super League, Fleming signed a contract extension with Chelsea through the summer of 2025.
 Chelsea won its third consecutive FA Cup on May 27, 2023, and four days later secured its fourth consecutive Women's Super League title.
 Fleming played 20 games in the season, with a new career high of 14 starts.
 However, her playing time began to decline as the season went on, a trend that continued into the following season.

+Fleming spent more than three years living in London during her Chelsea tenure, a period she has described as having "lended itself well" to travel and to a growing personal interest in photography.